heremaps/xyz-showcase/connectorSamples/xyz-airquality/README.md

 XYZ Air Quality
 -----------------------------------------

-This costum connector for DataHub requests free air quality data from OpenAQ (https://openaq.org; Documentation: https://docs.openaq.org/, License: CC-By 4.0).
+This custom connector for Data Hub requests free air quality data from OpenAQ (https://openaq.org; Documentation: https://docs.openaq.org/, License: CC-By 4.0).
 The data covers 93 countries with more than 12 thousand locations and provides these parameters:

 | Parameter | Description |